-This is an intensive co-ed overnight summer institute for rising juniors and seniors preparing portfolios for art school admission or are about to enter an art school program.
+This is an intensive summer institute for high school sophomores, juniors, and seniors preparing portfolios for art school admissions and for those thinking about entering an art program.

 Dates of Institute

-This is an intensive co-ed overnight summer institute for rising juniors and seniors preparing portfolios for art school admission and for those thinking about entering an art program.
+This is an intensive summer institute for high school sophomores, juniors, and seniors preparing portfolios for art school admissions and for those thinking about entering an art program.
 Throughout the institute, we will identify students' concepts and skills to work on to strengthen their portfolios.

 Who Can Attend?

 This program is open to high school sophomores, juniors, and seniors who wish to continue their education at the art school of their choice.